Kodzima/dmenupiratebay/README.md

 # dmenupiratebay
-You can search and download torrents from ThePirateBay use dmenu
+You can search and download torrents from ThePirateBay using dmenu